Meet Alastor

 Meet Tootsie

-Tootsie is a very elderly Quaker that was hatched and raised here by Paula.
-He has grown into a little grumpy old man that prefers older men.
+Tootsie is an original SBF sugar baby.
+After a great 10 years with his owner, life changes meant he had to find a new home.
+He found a perfect spot here at the store to show people how awesome (and difficult at times) Quakers can be.
+Now he has grown into a little grumpy old man that prefers older men, too.
 As he has gotten older he has grown soft about a few volunteers and employees being able to love on him.
 You’ll notice him at the bottom of the cage a lot as his arthritis acts up and it’s more comfortable for him to be on the flat surface.
 Typically if you walk by and say his name he will perk right up and start talking to you.
 He loves to say “Are you a bird or a chicken?
 Bock Bock I’m a chicken!!!”, “I can talk, can you fly?”
 “Kiss Kiss!”
 “Tootsie Good boy.”
 “Achoo!
-Cough-Cough” “What’s shakin, baby?” and so much more.
+Cough-Cough” “What’s shakin, baby?”
+"Call the kitty!
+Here kitty, kitty, kitty!" and so much more.
+He has had previous breaks on his left wing and hip, so his fluffed area there is normal for him.

 About Quaker Parrots